denialpan/s4-shadowplay/README.md

   - miscellaneous that i have no control over (aws being down etc)
   - lost internet connection (locally)

+## Future Unlikely Plans

+- Add system option of how the file to be uploaded, either in chunks or single file (single file currently implemented).
+  - cost risk, as it may be the difference between 1 and 100 PUT requests.
+See [AWS S3 pricing](https://aws.amazon.com/s3/pricing/).

 ## Review

 This section helps to summarize everything that I have learned from solely this project and will continue to research.